Last updated on June 18th, 2026 at 04:48 pm

 You don’t have to spend much money to keep your dog cool and safe in the summer.
 You can make a DIY dog cooling vest.
 Although they don’t stay wet as long, they do work.
 The other part of summer is to have fun with your dog, which also doesn’t take much money.
 It's a big win-win for your buddy and your wallet.

-Remember to always keep your dog safe around water, even when it’s a hot summer day.
+Remember to always keep your dog safe around water, even on a hot summer day.

 Cooling vest - my dog loves his